Better images for mind maps

 The first time is different

 Something similar occurs when we read an image.
 If we remember it accurately, we don't even need to look at it.
 If some detail is missing, we look enough to complete the mental replica of the image.
-Thus, the fact that an image is structured implies that the first time we will have to give it more looks, but the next time this may not be necessary.
+Thus, the fact that an image is structured implies that the first time we will have to give it more glances, but the next time this may not be necessary.